Security & Privacy

 Now that you’ve got everything ready to go, let’s begin!

-How to install macOS Sonoma on an unsupported Mac
+How to install macOS Sequoia on an unsupported Mac

-Note: This step-by-step guide was originally written for macOS Monterey, hence a few older screenshots.
-However, the steps in this guide have been updated to apply to macOS Sonoma.
+Note: This step-by-step guide was originally written for macOS Monterey and later updated for macOS Sonoma, hence a few older screenshots.
+However, the steps in this guide have been updated to apply to macOS Sequoia.
 See the section Is macOS Sequoia supported? for additional details about Sequoia.

-Having completed all your prep work from the previous section, now you can follow this step-by-step guide to installing macOS Sonoma on your unsupported Mac.
+Having completed all your prep work from the previous section, now you can follow this step-by-step guide to installing macOS Sequoia on your unsupported Mac.

 1. Plug in your USB flash drive or external hard drive.
 (You’ll need this for later steps.)